shaivipandey/eas503-notes/chapters/01/memory.md

   language: python
   name: python3
 ---

 # Memory management in Python
 The memory model for understanding how variables are stored in Python is different from other programming languages.
 In most programming languages, variables can be thought of as a named storage location in computer memory, a box that we can put a value in.
-When the variable change,s the old value is erased and a new one written in.
+When the variable changes the old value is erased and a new one written in.

 ![mem_model1](./mem_model1.png)

 In Python, values may end up anywhere in memory, and variables are used to refer to them.
-Assigning a variable is like putting one of those little yellow sticky notes on teh value and saying, "this is x."
-This is memory model is called the sticky-note model.
+Assigning a variable is like putting one of those little yellow sticky notes on the value and saying, "this is x."
+This memory model is called the sticky-note model.

 ![mem_model2](./mem_model2.png)

-What happens when execute the following statement?
+What happens when we execute the following statement?

 ```
 <<variable>> = <<expression>>